 NARCISSUS FOUTAIN

-Madison Square Park, NYC / Public Pavilion / 2025 / Concept
+Madison Square Park, New York, NY / Public Pavilion / 2025 / Concept

 The Narcissus Fountain is a temporary public installation inspired by the Greek myth of Narcissus, exploring themes of self-reflection, vanity, and the relationship between water and identity.
 Situated in the heart of Manhattan, this pavilion serves as a contemplative experience, inviting visitors to engage with their own reflections while considering the ephemeral nature of beauty and the dangers of self-obsession.